Tipser/slate/source/includes/_tipser-elements.md

 ### Live demo

-A working examples of page based on Tipser React Elements can be found on <a href="https://tipser.github.io/tipser-elements-react-bootstrap/" target="_blank">Tipser Elements Bootstrap page</a>.
+A working examples of page based on Tipser Elements can be found on <a href="https://tipser.github.io/tipser-elements-react-bootstrap/" target="_blank">Tipser Elements Bootstrap page</a>.

 The code of that page is available as a GitHub <a href="https://github.com/Tipser/tipser-elements-react-bootstrap" target="_blank">Tipser Elements Bootstrap project</a>.
 Feel free to checkout it and play with it on your local environment!